 Access rights can be defined individually for each combination of subject and object.

+- Therefore, we have:

-a set S of subjects
+- a set S of subjects,

-a set O of objects
+- a set O of objects,

-a set A of access operations
+- a set A of access operations.

 Access Control Matrix

 Access rights are defined quite simply in the form of an access control matrix (M).